amp-labs/connectors/README.md

 #### Adding a new provider

-To add a new basic connector that allows proxying through the ampersand platform, you need to add a new entry to the `providers.yaml` file.
-The entry should have some required fields which are tagged with `validate: required` in the `providers/types.go` file.
+To add a new basic connector that allows proxying through the ampersand platform, you need to add a new file to the `providers` package.

 ### Initialization